-• Example: Common Layers in an Information Systems Logical Architecture
+• Example: Common Layers in an Information Systems Logical Architecture width implies range of applicability

 Mapping Code Organization to Layers and UM Packages

 • Most popular OO languages provide support for packages.

 Connections Between SSDs, System Operations and Layers

 - In a well-designed layered architecture, - The UI layer objects will forward or delegate the requests from the UI layer (system operations) onto the domain layer for handling. - The messages sent from the UI layer to the domain layer will be the messages illustrated on the SSDs.